jacobcvt12/model_deployment/README.md

 NB: gunicorn isn't supported on windows, you will need to run this on linux or MacOS.

-Finally, to run with docker
+To run with docker using local build

 ```
 docker-compose build